vtex/styleguide/react/components/Toggle/README.md

 ### Dos
 - Use the Semantic variation if turning this option ON is highly recommended from your application standpoint.
 In doubt prefer the default variation.
-- be me mindful of the default value of this field.
+- Be mindful of the default value of this field.
 - It's usually a good practice to be optimistic about its effect.
 Even if you're not sure if the resulting network request will be successful, pretend it does and let it change its state.

 ### Related components